jasonjoh/o365-tutorial/README.md

       def gettoken
     	token = get_token_from_code params[:code]
+		email = get_email_from_id_token token.params['id_token']
-    	render text: token
+    	render text: "Email: #{email}, TOKEN: #{token.token}"
       end
     end

-If you save your changes and go through the sign-in process again, you should now see a long string of seemingly nonsensical characters.
+If you save your changes and go through the sign-in process again, you should now see the user's email followed by a long string of seemingly nonsensical characters.
 If everything's gone according to plan, that should be an access token.

-Now let's change our code to store the token in a session cookie instead of displaying it.
+Now let's change our code to store the token and email in a session cookie instead of displaying them.

 #### New version of `gettoken` action ####
     def gettoken
       token = get_token_from_code params[:code]
-      session[:azure_access_token] = token
+      session[:azure_access_token] = token.token
+      session[:user_email] = get_email_from_id_token token.params['id_token']
       render text: "Access token saved in session cookie." end